HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 - Installation and upgrade
 - Migration

-Installation and upgrade is aimed at discussing the process and procedure for installing or upgrading SHS on a NCN worker.
+Installation and upgrade are aimed at discussing the process and procedure for installing or upgrading SHS on an NCN worker.

-Migration is aimed at discussing how to replace the SHS networking software stack on a NCN with a different networking stack from SHS.
+Migration is aimed at discussing how to replace the SHS networking software stack on an NCN with a different networking stack from SHS.
 Only migration from systems with Mellanox NICs to systems with HPE Slingshot 200Gbps NICs is supported at this time.

 #### Install or upgrade with NCN personalization